Teradata/developer-resources/docs/FAQ.md

 ### What is the manager?
 The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML engine on your cloud service provider.

-It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
+It also provides a web-based user interface from which the AI Unlimited owner sets up AI Unlimited after installing it, and changes settings later as needed.

 From their user profile in the manager, all users get their API key for connecting a Jupyter notebook to the manager.